 r6

 is also somewhat slower than the others.
-There are two reasons for this: first, it uses self$x
+There are

 and self$x